paxel/hop-scotch/README.md

 ## Gates

-A Gate is a Special Processor that tells the next stage to drop this data.
+A Gate is a Special Processor that tells the next stage to drop this data.<br/>
 If there are multiple gates on a stage, the next stage will drop the data if any one of them demands the drop.

 ```java